-Child maintenance payments usually stop when the child reaches 16 (or 20 if they’re in full-time education not higher than A-level equivalent), but there are some exceptions.
+Child maintenance payments usually stop when the child reaches 16 (or 20 if they’re in full-time education up to A-level or equivalent).

-Child maintenance can stop sooner if, for example:
+Child maintenance can also stop if, for example:

-- the child is no longer eligible for Child Benefit for any other reason
+- the child stops being eligible for Child Benefit

-- the parent receiving the payment doesn’t want it anymore
+- the parent being paid doesn’t want it any more

 When child maintenance stops any unpaid amounts up to that point must still be paid.
 These are known as ‘arrears’.